ShopBonsai/docs/docs/product-feeds/format.md

 > **required**

 Variant ID.
-Each variant within a feed has a unique ID.
 This ID is used to identify the variant in the feed and in the API.

 ## `item_group_id`